mdgriffith/elm-markup/design-decisions/BUILDER.md

 # Building New Blocks

-One of the challenges in making a compiled markup language is that I want their to be some ability to construct new, valid blocks programattically and insert them into a document.
+One of the challenges in making a compiled markup language is that I want there to be some ability to construct new, valid blocks programattically and insert them into a document.

 One way to do this is to construct these new blocks manually such as: